DavidYangNO1/chatim/README.md

-golang im sercer chat with heatbeat check
+golang im server chat with heatbeat check
 ===========

 This is a demo tcp chat client and server with BigEndian binary protocol.